Land & People

 Year Entered by BMM1968

 Baptist Mid-Missions started Baptist Mid-Missions of Australia through William and Glenna Grant in 1968.
 A church was organized in Benalla in July 1969.
 The work grew to include 10 missionary families, six indigenous churches, a Bible college, and a camp ministry.
 Victoria Baptist Bible College (VBBC) was begun in 1972 and was fully turned over to Australian leadership in 2015.
 Several VBBC graduates are pastoring churches, and numerous others are involved as Christian workers in their local churches.
 Crystal Creek Christian Camp was started as an important ministry to the youth of Australia.
 Currently there are two church plants in process.
-We have four couples and one single on the field, with one family on deputation.

 While the work is progressing, the challenges and opportunities are greater than the present personnel can adequately handle.
 Metropolitan Melbourne is a vast multi-cultural mission field.
 Workers are needed to reach these people and teach the truth of the gospel.
 The strongest opposition to the work is the apathy toward spiritual matters.